-3.1.3.1 Turning On FIPS Cryptography
+3.1.3.2 Turning On FIPS Cryptography

-The User must first enable FIPS cryptography through the GUI.
-Turning on FIPS cryptography means that the system will use FIPS-Approved cryptographic libraries and keys.
+The User must first enable FIPS cryptography through the Firewall Control Center Client Application.
+Turning on FIPS cryptography means that the system will use FIPS-Approved cryptographic libraries and keys and FIPS self-tests will be run.
 More detailed instructions can be found in the McAfee Firewall Enterprise Control Center 5.2.0 FIPS 140-2 Configuration Guide.

-The User will login to manage the Control Center via the GUI with the appropriate username and password.
-Once logged in, the User will navigate to the "Control Center" tab at the header part of the GUI window.
-By double clicking the "FIPS" tree node and selecting "OK", both the Control Center and the GUI will restart.
+The User will login to manage the Control Center via the Firewall Control Center Client Application with the appropriate username and password.
+Once logged in, the User will navigate to the "Control Center" tab at the top of the application.
+By double clicking the "FIPS" tree node and selecting "OK", both the Control Center and the Firewall Control Center Client Application will restart.